 If you intend to use the data for purposes of managing employment relationship (e.g. managing work schedules/arrangements), consent is not required.
 However, do check that your employees are notified of these purposes as this is required under the PDPA.

-Businesses using point-of-sale (POS), human resource management (HRMS), enterprise resource planning (ERP) or e-commerce systems from IMDA's SMEs Go Digital solution providers will be able to find their data already mapped to the requirements of the BI tool.
+Businesses using IMDA's SMEs Go Digital pre-approved solutions such as point-of-sale (POS), human resource management (HRMS), enterprise resource planning (ERP) or e-commerce systems will be able to find their data already aligned to the requirements of the BI tool.